juliet29/replan2eplus/ROADMAP.md

 - logic: actual work
 - presentation: functions that `ezcase/main.py` will call...

+## Future Issues
+**Geometry rules**
+- Need to either conform to geometry rules from the idf, or assert that they are a particular way
+- Need to find the boundaries and act accordingly.

 ## Maintenance
+**Inheritance for EZObjects**
+- These should be regular classes not dataclasses, probably..

 **Need to fix the geomeppy error!**
   - Mutable sequence etc..